Conversion ConversationsApr 15, 2019

 Conversations, unlike a social media "like" or an email "click through", offer a deeper understanding of your brand, as seen through the eyes of a customer.
 No, a conversation does not exclusively happen in person or over the phone.
 Conversion conversations also happen over online chat tools, social media comments, and other forums.

-To optimize that Conversion Conversation, first have a thoughtful marketing strategy to back up your approach.
+To optimize that Conversion Conversation, begin with a thoughtful marketing strategy to back up your approach.
 Some key questions to ask yourself include: